Dress Code

 Clothing should be neat and simple in style and jewellery should be unobtrusive.
 All clothing should be of a suitably restrained colour and style, smart trouser / skirt suits are ideally recommended.Cleeve Park School Sixth Form Information

-• Shirts / tops: smart, with sleeves (no thin straps) collared or high necked (no cleavage).
+• Shirts worn with ties / tops: smart, with sleeves (no thin straps) collared or high necked (no cleavage).

 • Skirts/dresses: knee length or longer; no denim.